Like this short story? Here’s a link to my book of short stories

 Louise planned to transfer the money to an off shore account.
 Then she’d transfer it again and again until it was untraceable.
 All she needed do then was lay low.
 She’d stay in town, because to leave too soon would draw attention to her.
 And she couldn’t have that.

 It was ten p.m. when Louise logged into the bank using Ken’s laptop and WiFi.

 Big mistake number one.

-The bank’s computer sent an alarm to the security company and immediately locked the account.
+The bank’s computer immediately sent an alarm to the security company and locked the account.
 It did not send Louise a message, her computer continued to look – to her – like the transfer was pending.
 This was to keep her in place until the cops got there.

 Louise checked her makeup in the hall mirror thinking, just some men to manipulate.
 Then it’s back to the computer.